joshumax/headergraph/README.md

 It graphs C/C++ headers n' stuff.

-HeaderGraph can be used to graph header dependancies for small and large-scale C/C++ projects.
+HeaderGraph can be used to graph header dependencies for small and large-scale C/C++ projects.
 It is especially useful when porting programs to other operating systems, among other uses.

 **Example:**